+delphix-dct

+- values.yaml

+- README.md

+- Chart.yaml

+- templates

+- <all files="" templates=""></all>

-delphix-dct Create a new values.yaml inside to the dct-x.0.0 folder (e.g. parallel to delphix-dct folder), use sample values.yaml given below.
-Copy the configured properties from previous version to this newly created values.yaml (see page 82).
+Create a new values.yaml inside to the dct-x.0.0 folder (e.g. parallel to delphix-dct folder), use sample values.yaml given below.
+Copy the configured properties from previous version to this newly created

+values.yaml

 The values.yaml file contains only modified values from the previous version of deployment.

 Update the username and password in values.yaml.
-It can be obtained from https://download.delphix.com47 Here are some notes in regards to this step in the process: This username and password update in values.yaml is only required if the user using Delphix provided a Docker Registry directly in the deployment (i.e. values.yaml).
+It can be obtained from https://download.delphix.com66.
+Here are some notes in regards to this step in the process:

-Username and password update in values.yaml is required only if username AWS and temporary password (12 hours expiry) is used.
+- This username and password update in values.yaml is only required if the user using Delphix provided a Docker Registry directly in the deployment (i.e. values.yaml). - Username and password update in values.yaml is required only if username AWS and temporary password (12 hours expiry) is used.